Lightcurves of the Karin family asteroids: Analysis and results

 \subsection{Lightcurves}

 \marginpar{[Fig. \ref{fig:lc_all}]} \marginpar{[Table \ref{tbl:table3}]}

 Fig. \ref{fig:lc_all} shows all the lightcurves that we obtained in the series of observations.
-Rotation period $P$, reduced peak-to-peak variation magnitude $A(0)$, solar phase angle $\alpha$ during the observation, and the lightcurve quality code \citep{lagerkvist89} are summarized in Table \ref{tbl:table3}.
-As for the rotation period $P$, we chose the most reliable peak value from the periodicity analysis results by LSA and WCA (figures not shown).
+Table \ref{tbl:table3} summarizes rotation period $P$, reduced peak-to-trough variation $A(0)$, solar phase angle $\alpha$ during the observation period, and the period quality code \citep{lagerkvist89}.
+As for the rotation period $P$, we chose the most reliable peak value from the periodicity analysis results by LSA or WCA (mostly by WCA for the lightcurves presented in the present paper).
+We regard that the LSA analysis as compensating for vulnerabilities of WCA and justifying our result even when the lightcurve data contains large temporal gaps.
+Note that we checked out phase plots for the peaks of other periods, although we did not show them in the present paper.

-Since Fig. \ref{fig:lc_all} and Tables \ref{tbl:table2} and \ref{tbl:table3} describe most of our results, we just give supplementary information for two of the objects as follows:
+Since Fig. \ref{fig:lc_all} and Tables \ref{tbl:table2} and \ref{tbl:table3} describe most of our results, we just give supplementary information for three of the objects as follows:

 \paragraph{(832) Karin} The results of our lightcurve observation of this asteroid are already published (\citet{yoshida2004a} for the observation in 2003, and \citet{ito2007a} for the observation in 2004).
 Since our 2004 observation was mainly for multi-color photometry of this asteroid, here we just present our 2003 observation result from \citet{yoshida2004a}.
-Note that we obtained the same spin period, $P = 18.35 \pm 0.02$ hours, from both our observations in 2003 and 2004.
-This is largely consistent with the value that \citet{binzel87} obtained in their 1984 observation, $P = 18.82 \pm 0.10$ hours.

-\paragraph{(28271) 1999CK${}_{16}$} We observed this asteroid twice from two different oppositions: from November to December 2002 and in March 2004.
+\paragraph{(28271) 1999 CK${}_{16}$} We observed this asteroid twice at two different oppositions: from November to December 2002 and in March 2004.
 The rotation periods that were derived from both the observations are close to each other.
+The lightcurve amplitudes taken in 2002 (Fig. \ref{fig:lc_all}(g)) and 2004 (Fig. \ref{fig:lc_all}(h)) are different because geometric configurations between the asteroid, observer, and the Sun were different.